-- Patient health records (electronic or paper based) - Records of private patients seen on NHS premises; - Accident and emergency, birth and all other registers; - Corporate and Administrative records (including e.g. personnel, estates, financial and accounting records, notes associated with complainthandling); - X-ray and imaging reports, output and other images; - Photographs, slides and other images: - Microform (i.e. fiche / film) - Audio and video tapes, cassettes, CD-ROM etc. - Emails: - Computerised records; - Scanned records; - Text messages (both out-going from the NHS and in-coming responses from the patient)
+- Patient health records (electronic or paper based) - Records of private patients seen on NHS premises; - Accident and emergency, birth and all other registers; - Corporate and Administrative records (including e.g. personnel, estates, financial and accounting records, notes associated with complaint-handling); - X-ray and imaging reports, output and other images; - Photographs, slides and other images; - Microform (i.e. fiche / film) - Audio and video tapes, cassettes, CD-ROM etc. - Emails; - Computerised records; - Scanned records; - Text messages (both out-going from the NHS and in-coming responses from the patient)

-- 19.4 The records held in archives shall be capable of retrieval by authorised persons. - 19.5 Records held in accordance with latest Department of Health guidance "Records Management Code of Practice" shall only be destroyed at the express instigation of the Chief Executive, or by an officer designated by him, in line with DH guidelines.
-Detail shall be maintained of records so destroyed.
+- 19.4 The records held in archives shall be capable of retrieval by authorised persons. - 19.5 Records held in accordance with latest Department of Health & Social Care guidance "Records Management Code of Practice" shall only be destroyed at the express instigation of the Chief Executive, or designated officer, in line with DHSC guidelines.
+Details shall be maintained of records so destroyed.